German football league system: South Baden

 The South Baden Football Association league system is one of three state association league systems in the state of Baden-Württemberg, covering its southwestern part, and starts at level six of the German league system with the Verbandsliga Südbaden on top.
 The current (2016–17 season) champions are FC 08 Villingen.
 The champions are directly promoted to Oberliga Baden-Württemberg, whereas the runner-up enters a promotion playoff along with the Verbandsliga Baden runner-up and the Verbandsliga Württemberg runner-up for one additional promotion.

 Below the state association league system six county associations work as feeders to the Landesliga.
 In the 2016–17 season, the full system comprises 81 divisions having 1,146 teams.
 Additionally, six teams play above the state association league system: SC Freiburg (Bundesliga), SC Freiburg II (Regionalliga Südwest), Bahlinger SC, TSG Balingen, SV Oberachern and FC 08 Villingen (all Oberliga Baden-Württemberg).

 Württemberg

-The Württembergian Football Association league system is one of three state association league systems in the state of Baden-Württemberg, covering its southwestern part, and starts at level six of the German league system with the Verbandsliga Württemberg on top.
-The current (2016–17 season) champions are SGV Freiberg.
+The Württembergian Football Association league system is one of three state association league systems in the state of Baden-Württemberg, covering its southeastern part, and starts at level six of the German league system with the Verbandsliga Württemberg on top.
+The current (2022-23 season) champions are TSV Essingen.
 The champions are directly promoted to Oberliga Baden-Württemberg, whereas the runner-up enters a promotion playoff along with the Verbandsliga Baden runner-up and the Verbandsliga Südbaden runner-up for one additional promotion.